Open Source VoIP & ICT Solutions for Businesses Worldwide

 Does AI-assisted coding actually make developers faster?

-Multiple studies, including GitHub’s own research with Copilot, show developers complete tasks 30-55% faster on tasks like writing boilerplate, generating tests, and translating requirements into code.
+Yes, for specific categories of work.
+GitHub’s own research with Copilot showed 30-55% faster task completion on routine tasks like writing boilerplate, generating tests, and translating requirements into code.
 The gains are smaller for novel architecture work or debugging complex distributed systems, where human reasoning still dominates.

 What is the difference between a code completion tool and a coding agent?

-A code completion tool suggests the next few lines or functions as you type inside your editor.
-A coding agent can accept a high-level goal, explore your entire codebase, plan changes across multiple files, run tests, and iterate until the task is done – often without you writing a single line yourself.
+A code completion tool suggests the next few lines as you type inside your editor.
+A coding agent accepts a high-level goal, explores your codebase, plans changes across multiple files, runs tests, and iterates until the task is done – often without you writing a single line yourself.

 How do teams manage code quality when AI writes part of the codebase?

-The most effective teams treat AI-generated code the same way they treat any external contribution: mandatory code review, automated linting, full test coverage requirements, and clear ownership.
-Some teams add an AI-code label to pull requests so reviewers know to apply extra scrutiny to subtle logic errors.
+The most effective teams treat AI-generated code the same as any external contribution: mandatory code review, automated linting, full test coverage requirements, and clear ownership.
+Some add an AI-code label to pull requests so reviewers know to apply extra scrutiny to subtle logic errors.

 Which programming languages benefit most from AI assistance today?

-Python, TypeScript, Java, and Go see the biggest gains because the training data is richest for those languages.
+Python, TypeScript, Java, and Go see the biggest gains because the training data for those languages is richest.
 Niche or domain-specific languages (SQL dialects, hardware description languages, legacy COBOL) are improving but still lag behind mainstream languages in suggestion quality.